 As president Nelson Mandela donated half of his salary to poor children and when he received the Nobel Peace Prize he gave part of the prize money to help street children.
-Nelson not only wants all children to feel loved, he also wants to give them a better future.
-That’s why he also wanted to give children the chance to develop their talents.
+Nelson not only wants all children to feel loved, he also wanted to give them a better future. a chance to develop their talents.

 Please note that these stories were produced in 2005.